wbste/wbste.github.io/docs/Technology/Keyboard.md

 Added a cool rocket animation from [github](https://github.com/JBaguley/qmk_firmware/blob/crkbd-retrograde-keymap/keyboards/crkbd/keymaps/retrograde/keymap.c).
 Just add the content between the comment blocks the author added.
 Set mine to display on the slave side, which needs `#define SPLIT_WPM_ENABLE` in `config.h`.

+To make sure that the animation screen goes dark when the static one does, add `#define SPLIT_OLED_ENABLE` to `config.h`.

 ### Replace Default

 Swap out this in `oled.c`: